ngircd/ngircd/README.md

 ## Status

-ngIRCd should be quite feature-complete and stable to be used as a daemon in real-world IRC networks.
+The development of ngIRCd started back in 2001 and in the meantime it should be quite feature-complete and stable to be used as a daemon in real-world IRC networks.

 It is not the goal of ngIRCd to implement all the nasty behaviors of the original ircd, but to implement most of the useful commands and semantics